-Due to the operational benefits of an auxiliary lane, the merge from the metered entrance ramp to the freeway should include an auxiliary lane with a minimum length of 300 feet beyond the ramp convergence point.
-See Figure 504.3A.
+Due to the operational benefits of an auxiliary lane, metered single or multilane freeway entrance ramps should include an auxiliary lane with a minimum length of 300 feet downstream of the gore point.
+See Figures 504.3A and 504.3C.

-Where truck volumes (3-axle or more) are 5 percent or greater on ascending entrance ramps to freeways with sustained upgrades exceeding 3 percent (i.e., at least throughout the merge area), a minimum 1000-foot length of auxiliary lane should be provided beyond the ramp convergence point.
+Where truck (3 or more axles) volume is 5 percent or greater on ascending metered single or multilane freeway entrance ramps and connectors with sustained upgrades exceeding 3 percent at least throughout the merge area, a minimum 1,000-foot length of auxiliary lane should be provided downstream of the gore point

-When ramp volumes exceed 1,500 vph, a 1,000-foot minimum length of auxiliary lane should be provided beyond the ramp convergence point.
-If an auxiliary lane is included, the ramp lane transition may be extended to the convergence point.
+When vehicle volume exceeds 1500 vph, a 1,000 - foot minimum length of auxiliary lane should be provided downstream of the gore point for metered single or multilane freeway entrance ramps and connectors.
+If an auxiliary lane is present, the lane drop transition zone may extend to the gore point.
 However, the proximity of the nearest interchange may warrant weaving analysis to determine the acceptability of extending the ramp lane transition beyond the 6-foot separation point.
 A longer auxiliary lane should be considered where mainline/ramp gradients and truck volumes warrant additional length.

-(b) HOV Preferential Lane
+(b) HOV Preferential Lane.

-Ramp meter installations should operate in conjunction with, and complement other transportation management system elements and transportation modes.
+Ramp meter installations should operate in conjunction with, and complement, other transportation management system elements and transportation modes.
 As such, ramp meter installations should include preferential treatment of carpools and transit riders.
 Specific treatment(s) must be tailored to the unique conditions at each ramp location.

 Where restrictive conditions, vehicle volumes less than 500 vehicles per hour (vph), or other engineering judgement exist in support of an exception to the HOV preferential lane, see Figures 504.3C and 504.3D.
-In restrictive conditions, a minimum 500-foot auxiliary lane should be provided beyond the ramp convergence point when truck volumes (3-axle or more) are 5 percent or greater on ascending entrance ramps to freeways with sustained upgrades exceeding 3 percent (i.e., at least throughout the merge area).
+Where truck (3 or more axles) volumes are 5 percent or greater on ascending metered single-lane freeway entrance ramps and connectors with sustained upgrades exceeding 3 percent at least throughout the merge area, a minimum 500-foot length of auxiliary lane should be provided downstream of the gore point.